Skip to main content

 Creating Events in BusyCal

-You can create a new event in BusyCal using natural language by opening a percent-escaped URL in the following format:
+You can create a new event in BusyCal using natural language by opening a percent-escaped URL in the following format.
+This will launch BusyCal and present you with the edit screen to allow you to add more details as needed:

 Here are some example natural language phrases for creating events and the corresponding percent escaped URLs: